← The journal Vertical M&A Guides February 19, 2026

 Valuation Benchmarks

-- Mission-critical positioning: Software deeply embedded in fundraising operations, financial reporting, or compliance is extremely sticky and commands higher multiples
+• Mission-critical positioning.
+Software deeply embedded in fundraising operations, financial reporting, grant compliance, or service delivery is easier to underwrite than peripheral engagement tools.

 Key Acquirer Profiles